harryfyjiswalker/ARC-VAE/README.md

 # ARC-VAE
-Project designing a physics-constrained variational autoencoder (ARC-VAE) for efficient biophysical parameter extraction.
+Current project designing a physics-constrained variational autoencoder (ARC-VAE) for efficient biophysical parameter extraction.
+This page will be updated once finished.